titango/titango.github.io/_pages/2_porfolio.md

 ***

 From my perspective, skills can be taught, personality is inherent and I am willing to keep learning, continue challenging myself, and love what I've achieved.
-Currently, I'm employed full-time at Hawk Eye Logs global technologies in Vancover, Canada with many great current and upcoming projects which excel in transportation industry.
-These projects aim to provide better solution for citizens in term of fast, safety, and convinience.
+Currently, I'm looking for a full-time job as a Senior Software Developer proficient in Typescript, React.js, Node.js and Python.

 ***